Lake Wales Power of Attorney Lawyers

 At Weaver Loveless Law, our team can provide the education, advice, and follow-through you need to execute these vital documents.
 With over 50 years of experience in estate law, we can help you protect your best interests.
 Our POA attorneys have built a reputation for delivering friendly, caring service that is tailored to your specific needs and goals.

-What is a Power of Attorney and Why You Need One
+What Is a Power of Attorney and Why You Need One

 A power of attorney allows you to grant another person the power to act on your behalf should you: